 This means that effectively, you will pay close to £450 for everything.
 This is a massive outlay in my opinion and I am just not convinced that Quick-fire Betting Profits does enough to warrant it.

 All things considered, I am somewhat disappointed by Quick-fire Betting Profits .
 I can see what Andrew David has set out to do and the truth of the matter is if it were a more direct product (i.e. not spread over 18 months) and was a lot less, it may be worth consideration.
 The product has been deliberately spread out for maximum profit to the publisher, when the reality is, such products and subscriptions rare offer the quality required to profit.

 After all, I do believe that deep inside Quick-fire Betting Profits there is some solid theory.
-I couldn’t bring myself to recommend it however.
+I couldn’t bring myself to recommend it, however.